rahulranjansah/hapsira/docs/source/examples/tisserand.myst.md

 * Phasing is not taken into account.
 That means only orbits are taken into account, not rendezvous between departure and target body.

-Please, note that **poliastro solves `mean orbital elements` for Solar System bodies.
+Please, note that **hapsira solves `mean orbital elements` for Solar System bodies.
 Although their orbital parameters do not have great variations among time, planet orbits are assumed not to be perfectly circular or coplanar.** However, Tisserand figures are still useful for quick-design gravity assisted maneuvers.

 +++